 First Amendment

 The First Amendment guarantees free speech and religious liberty to all citizens.
 Compelled speech policies, such as pronoun mandates, are a violation of free speech.
-The draft Title IX regulation would harm both of these rights.
+The Title IX regulation will harm both of these rights.
 Related areas of concern include bias reporting systems and DEI policies.

 FREE SPEECH